 - 2 teaspoons coarse salt (kosher or sea salt)

-1. To make the grilled roasted chicken, combine the paprika, chili powder, salt and pepper in a small bowl.
-Rub the mixture inside and outside the chicken both over and under the skin, being careful not to tear the skin.
-Let the chicken sit at room temperature for about 30 minutes.
+- 1. Combine the paprika, chili powder, salt, and pepper in a small bowl.
+Rub the mixture inside and outside the chicken, both over and under the skin.
+(Be careful not to tear the skin.)
+Let the chicken sit at room temperature for 30 minutes.

-2. Prepare the grill for indirect cooking, making a hot fire in one half of the grill and leaving the other half unheated.
-Place an inexpensive portable oven thermometer (available at any kitchen supply store) on the cool half of the cooking grate; don’t rely on your grill’s built-in thermometer because you want to measure the temperature only on the unheated side.
-Close the grill, and bring the temperature to 400°F (200°C) on the unheated side.
+- 2. Prepare the grill for indirect cooking, making a hot fire on half the grill and leaving the other half unheated.
+Place an inexpensive oven thermometer (available at any kitchen supply store) on the cool half of the cooking grate.
+(You can’t rely on your grill’s built-in thermometer because you want to measure the temperature only on the unheated side. ) Close the grill and heat the temperature to 400°F (200°C) on the unheated side.

 - 3. Using washable heatproof oven mitts, place the chicken, breast side down, on the unheated side of the cooking grate.
 (If you have a low-powered gas grill that won’t reach the ideal 400°F (200°C) roasting temperature, you can still grill-bake your chicken in standard oven fashion, increasing the cooking time as needed until the chicken is cooked through.)
 After 35 minutes, turn the chicken breast side up.
 If a glossy skin is desired, brush the bird with a tablespoon or more of butter.